TapResearch/slate/source/includes/_campaign.md

 incidence | Integer | The percentage chance that a random respondent will qualify and complete the survey. length_of_interview | Integer | How many minutes will it take to complete the survey? supplier_link | String | The redirect URL when a respondent has qualified for the survey.
 You will need to append 'id=' to the end of the redirect url so we can pass-through a sesssion identifier.
 If this is a retargeting campaign, append parameter {RETARGET_IDENTIFIER}.
-This will be subsituted on entry.
+This will be subsituted on entry. country_language_id | Integer | Id value used to specify which country_language code this campaign should belong to.

 ### Optional Parameters
 Parameter | Type | Description